adtsvetkov/python_project/README.md

 -	Image format should be Joint Photographic Experts Group (.jpeg, .jpg), aspect ratio 9:16 (landscape).
 The minimum image size is 360 x 640.
 -	Objects on the photo are clearly distinguishable: sharp, not blurred, in focus, not noisy, there is no retouching; no overexposed or black areas, colors are natural.
 -	The background behind the studied objects is light, contrasting with both objects and their parts.
 -	The proportions of objects relative to each other are preserved.
 The objects are in the photo as a whole, i.e. are not clipped at the edges of the image.
 Collages of two or more images are not allowed.
-Both objects (table B and pelvis A) are necessarily present in the image.
+Both objects (table B and bowl A) are necessarily present in the image.
 The table should be close to the wall (background), most of the tabletop should be parallel (or almost parallel) to the wall.
 -	Mid-angle optics is required (fish-eye images are not allowed).
 Images have little or no perspective distortion.

 The input labeled data can be founded by following link: